MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-remove.md

 ## Remove the logical networks

 > [!NOTE]
 > Ensure that no port profiles are associated with the logical networks that you want to remove.
+You can only remove HNV logical network.
+Do not remove transient network.
 >

 1. Click **Fabric** > **Logical networks**, select the logical network to remove.